I’m primarily an artist, composer, and coder. You can hire me for code or art-related things.

 – This being the foundation for our existence, what similar axioms, what connections, what beauty can be discovered by using this as a compass when exploring, or searching for answers?
 This isn’t an idea I’ve discovered; nearly every technical field has an area in which this is the driving concept.
 Bio-mimicry, for example.

 Beyond the grasp of medicine and computation alone, there’s then the emotional component of existence.
-Species survival and cooperation is implied from this “single-organism” awareness – that we should work together, in all things.
+Species survival and cooperation is implied from this “single-organism” awareness – that all organisms should work together, in all things, aware of their role as part of a greater organism (the universe).
 Some – many – minds have evolved to this realization.
-Yet there’s an even greater number that have not – those minds still live in a tiny, single-organism world, at odds with a facade created by subroutines within their brain.
-These subroutines define a false requirement that your own progress must, by definition, come at the expense of others.
+Yet there’s an even greater number that have not – those minds still live in a small, single-organism world, at odds with other organisms, preoccupied by a facade created by subroutines within their brain.
+These subroutines define a false requirement that your own progress must, by definition, come at the expense of the progress of others.

-In complete embrace of all life, through relativity, that I can know myself.
+In complete embrace of all life, through this relativity, I can know myself.

 From this, there’s an infinite number of sets to explore.
 What I find is an ethereal layer of metadata, of implication, going in all directions.